74k1/74k1/README.md

   </samp></p>

   <samp>
   If I happen to write in any other language, don't expect me to be an expert in it.<br>I'm no programmer.
-Just the regular IT guy.
+Just the regular IT guy.<br>Currently learning Rust for a secret Nix project I'm working on.
+Keep your eyes open.
   </samp>

 </details>